SecuProject/DLLHijackingScanner/README.md

 `test.dll` is a simple dynamic library that will be use to see if the exploit is successfully.
 The DLL will create a file `C:\ProgramData\exploit.txt` with the following content:
-- 0 or 1 to indicate if the exploit was successful.
+- 0 or 1 to indicates whether the exploit was able to bypass the UAC.
 - The executable name
 - The DLL name

-This file will be removed after the exploit is completed.
+This file will be deleted once the exploit is complete.

-## Source:
+## Sources:

 - https://www.wietzebeukema.nl/blog/hijacking-dlls-in-windows
 - https://github.com/wietze/windows-dll-hijacking/